How to start prepping in 5 easy steps

 In addition to buying a few extra food items, I would also buy a gallon of water in a plastic container.
 Maybe two.
 These are cheap, around 75 cents a gallon at Wal-Mart.
 Do this every time you grocery shop and over time your water supply will grow.

 Do NOT reuse old milk or juice containers.
 Milk and many types of juices have proteins and sugars in them that will absorb into the plastic.
 This in turn can contaminate your water with bacteria.
 NO amount of soap or bleach will completely remove them from the plastic.
 So don’t use them, recycle them.

 I write the month and year that I purchased the bottled water on the containers in permanent pen.
 I use the water every day, and make sure that my stock is never more than 9-12 months old.
 Your bottled water will last longer than that if stored properly.
 (Click the link for more details on long term water storage.)
 But for me, 9-12 months is my comfort level.

 The rule for storing water is a gallon of water per person per day.
-Having some extra for pets, cooking, and cleaning would be a great idea.
+Having some extra for pets, cooking, and cleaning as well.
 (Pets will drink more than you think.)

 Also, direct sunlight and extreme temperatures can adversely affect your supplies long term.
 That’s something to consider when deciding where to store your supplies.